Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Queen of the Night flower is a cactus flower.
 The flower is as big as a rice bowl.
 It only blooms at night and is pure white.
 Old scholars like to sit and drink wine while watching the Queen of the Night flower bloom.

-Some people believe that it was the French who brought the rose to Vietnam because before that, this flower had never appeared in Vietnamese literature, even in Kieu.
-This is probably the reason why the rose is less praised in Vietnamese literature than other flowers.
+Some people believe that it was the French who brought the Rose to Vietnam because before that, this flower had never appeared in Vietnamese literature, even in Kieu.
+This is probably the reason why the Rose is less praised in Vietnamese literature than other flowers.

 Some flowers are associated with the Vietnamese Lunar New Year.
 The most popular flower during Tet is the Mai flower (white apricot, yellow apricot), one of the first flowers to bloom signaling the coming of spring, symbolizing the spirit of gentlemen.
-According to many people, the more petals the apricot flower has in a house, the luckier and more prosperous that house will be in the new year.
+According to many people, the more petals a mai flower has in a house, the luckier and more prosperous that house will be in the new year.

 In the South, people decorate their houses with yellow apricot flowers during Tet.
 The yellow color of apricot flowers has long been considered a symbol of wealth and prosperity.
 People display apricot flowers during Tet with the wish for a prosperous and wealthy new year.

 Peonies and Narcissus are also Tet flowers.
-Flower lovers often display flowers in sets: the Four Friends set (for friends) including Apricot, Orchid, Chrysanthemum and Bamboo; the Four Seasons set (four seasons) including Apricot (Spring), Lotus (Summer), Chrysanthemum (Autumn) and Coniferous plants (Winter).
+Flower lovers often display flowers in sets: the Four Friends set (for friends) including Apricot, Orchid, Chrysanthemum and Bamboo; the Four Seasons set (four seasons) including Apricot (spring), Lotus (summer), Chrysanthemum (autumn) and Coniferous plants (winter).

 Each flower has a different meaning, but in general, playing with flowers on Tet brings the family luck, peace, and happiness in the new year.